eclipse-pass/pass-documentation/developer-documentation/notification-service/ns-business.md

 #### Link Security
-If a user's permissions change between the time a link was generated and the time a link was activated - for example, a User was an Authorized Submitter at the time the link was generated, and they were removed from the Grant by the time the link was activated, the user interface or link resolution components will respond in an appropriate way insuring the user cannot approve something they don't have permission for.
+If a user's permissions change between the time a link was generated and the time a link was activated - for example, a User was an Authorized Submitter at the time the link was generated, and they were removed from the Grant by the time the link was activated, the user interface or link resolution components will respond in an appropriate way ensuring the user cannot approve something they don't have permission for.

 #### User Token Link